 “Wives, submit to your own husbands, as to the Lord."-Eph.
 5:22

 We all have our very own idea of what submission is.
 Many of you likely cringe at the slightest mention of the word.
 Trust me when I tell you, submission truly is for your good.
 When we submit to someone else’s authority, any wrongdoing done under the watch of that figure of authority defaults back to him.
 Hence when we are submitted under someone else’s authority, it keeps us blameless.
-When Eve, all beautiful and naked, boldly conversed with Satan and ate the forbidden fruit along with her husband who was silently with her, God came looking for Adam.
+When Eve, all beautiful and naked, boldly conversed with Satan and ate the forbidden fruit, God came looking for Adam.

 “But the Lord God called to the man and said to him, ‘Where are you?’" -Genesis 3:9

 What a beautiful picture when you consider that we are ultimately called to submit to God’s authority, who, in love, sent his son Jesus to take the blame for our sins.
 When we surrender ourselves unto the Lord, we are no longer responsible for our sins.
-Christ took the blame for us all already.
+Christ took the responsibility for us all already.
 Instead of silently sitting by like the first Adam, Christ, the last Adam, took our sin and shame.
 He took our blame.
 He allowed our God to pour out all His anger and judgement on Him.
-The full wrath of God was bestowed upon Christ.
+The full wrath of God was bestowed upon Christ, for us.